ivietcuong/Demo/README.md

 Most of the projects I worked on were based on WPF, so I frequently used Prism and Entity Framework.
 However, for the past three years, I haven't worked with WPF.
 Instead, I’ve been developing web applications using Blazor Server.
 While I enjoy working with web technologies, I do miss building WPF applications.

-In recent years, Microsoft has introduced many advancements and improvements—such as .NET 6, .NET 7, Blazor, MAUI, and built-in Dependency Injection.
+In recent years, Microsoft has introduced many advancements and improvements — such as .NET 6, .NET 7, Blazor, MAUI, and built-in Dependency Injection.
 This made me wonder: how does application development work today without using Prism?
 Prism supports WPF, MAUI, and Xamarin, but not web applications.
 I was curious to see how far I could get using only Microsoft libraries and frameworks.

 That curiosity led me to create this demo project, aimed at exploring modern development patterns without relying on third-party frameworks like Prism.
 ## Project Overview